Connect Your Security Tools to Simplify Endpoint Security Management

 1. EDR Is Deployed, but Coverage Quietly Drops

-Zip helps here by making coverage and sensor health visible across the fleet, so teams can catch gaps early and keep endpoint protection operational—not just deployed.
+Zip addresses this by making coverage and sensor health visible across the entire fleet, enabling early gap detection and sustained operational protection.

 2. Identity and Access Changes Don't Match Device Trust Status

-Zip reduces this friction by connecting device trust and identity context.
-That keeps onboarding and offboarding consistent and makes gaps obvious before they turn into recurring cleanup work.
+Zip reduces friction by connecting device trust with identity context, maintaining consistency throughout onboarding and offboarding while making gaps obvious before they become recurring cleanup obligations.

 3. macOS and Windows Baselines Diverge Because Enforcement Lives in Separate Worlds

-Zip helps by standardizing baseline enforcement across macOS and Windows, so drift becomes visible and fixable rather than hidden and accumulating.
+Zip standardizes baseline enforcement across both platforms, rendering drift visible and correctable rather than hidden and accumulating.

 Connection Is the Solution: How Security Stack Optimization Works